0

 To address this, individuals often turn to probiotics to restore a healthier microbial balance.

-The timeframe for "how long does it take for a probiotic to work" can vary.
+The timeframe for how long it takes for a probiotic to work can vary.
 Still, with consistent intake, probiotics can help support a more balanced gut microbiome and mitigate some of the effects of excessive sugar consumption.

 However, it's important to remember that achieving optimal gut health also involves reducing sugar intake and maintaining a well-rounded, nutritious diet to benefit from probiotics' positive effects wholly.